vsg-dev/vsgTutorial/1_SettingTheScene/HelloWorld.md

 make
 ~~~

-The hellow world exercise is just single main function that has three sections to it:
+The hello world exercise is just single main function that has three sections to it:

 1. create the scene graph
 1. create and setup the viewer to render the scene graph